Background on the Integrated Source Management Portfolio (ISMP)

 - National Source Tracking System (NSTS), deployed in December 2008, provides an up-to-date accounting of all Category 1 and Category 2 sources possessed by all NRC and Agreement State licensees.

-- Web-Based Licensing (WBL) System, to be deployed in August 2012, will provide an up-to-date repository of all licenses nationwide, a web-based license system for NRC licensees, and an avenue for Agreement States to use the same licensing and information platform as the NRC.
+- Web-Based Licensing (WBL) System, deployed in August 2012, provides an up-to-date repository of all licenses nationwide, a web-based license system for NRC licensees, and an avenue for Agreement States to use the same licensing and information platform as the NRC.

-- License Verification System (LVS), to be deployed in May 2013, will be an integrated service that brokers information stored in WBL and NSTS to allow licensees transferring Category 1 and Category 2 quantities of radioactive material to confirm that (1) a license is valid and accurate, (2) a licensee is authorized to acquire quantities and types of radioactive materials, and (3) the licensee’s Category 1 or 2 inventories do not exceed the possession limits.
+- License Verification System (LVS), deployed in May 2013, is an integrated service that brokers information stored in WBL and NSTS to allow licensees transferring Category 1 and Category 2 quantities of radioactive material to confirm that (1) a license is valid and accurate, (2) a licensee is authorized to acquire quantities and types of radioactive materials, and (3) the licensee's Category 1 or 2 inventories do not exceed the possession limits.